IND300 Experts in Teamwork

 Learning shape the course is based on experience.
 The specific situations that arise in the project helps the students optain better cooperation expertise.
 Common reflection and review of the group's own patterns of behavior, demeanor and language forms the basis for learning.

-Each student will complete a DISK test during the first day of class.
+Each student will complete a DISK test during the first or second day of class.
 Each group should have two oral presentations of the project, as well as an evaluation of the group cooperation.
 Each student must submit a personal log.